 "Townhouse" parcels contain attached single-family homes on individual platted lots that are sold as fee-simple units.
 Townhouses share common walls with one or more adjacent units and are built in groups of a minimum of three units.
-Detached garages may be located at the rear of the parcel and may be accessed by alleys or lanes.
+Detached one- or two-car garages may be located at the rear of the parcel and may be accessed by alleys or lanes.
 Shared driveways are permitted.
+"Townhouse" parcels are limited to Village Center, Residential and Neighborhood Commercial districts.